Avanti-Software/api-docs/docs/auth-subfunction.md

 Congratulations!
 You’re done enabling access to the endpoint.
 Repeat these steps for every endpoint you’ll use in the integration.

 <!-- theme: info -->
->If you're adjusthing access and already have Client Credentials, all you'll need to do is [Reload Settings](https://avanti.stoplight.io/docs/avanti-api/45925478e011d-create-client-credentials#reload-web-settings) for your changes to take effect.
+>If you're adjusting endpoint access and already have Client Credentials, all you'll need to do is [Reload Settings](https://avanti.stoplight.io/docs/avanti-api/45925478e011d-create-client-credentials#reload-web-settings) for your changes to take effect.

 The next step to setup the API is [Create the Client Credentials.](https://avanti.stoplight.io/docs/avanti-api/ZG9jOjgxNDM2NjY-client-credentials)